neos/demo.neos.io/README.md

-# Demo Distribituon
+# Demo Distribution

-The distribition for demo.neos.io
+The distribution for demo.neos.io

 ## Setup & Installation